specCon18/Utility_Rings/README.md

 =======
 A small mod that adds in a ring to turn lava within one block of the player into obsidian

-## Template Info
-Setup Process:
+Setup the project to contribute:
 --------

-Step 1: Open your command-line and browse to the folder where you extracted cloned your copy of this repository to.
+Step 1: Open your command-line and browse to the project directory

 Step 2: You're left with a choice.
 If you prefer to use Eclipse:
-1. Run the following command: `gradlew genEclipseRuns` (`./gradlew genEclipseRuns` if you are on Mac/Linux)
-2. Open Eclipse, Import > Existing Gradle Project > Select Folder or run `gradlew eclipse` to generate the project.
+1. Run the following command to generate the runners for the mod in eclipse (Client,Server,Data,GameTestServer):
+   Windows: `./gradlew.bat genEclipseRuns`
+   Linux/MacOS: `./gradlew genEclipseRuns`
+2. Run the following command to create the eclipse project:
+   Windows: `./gradlew.bat eclipse`
+   Linux/MacOS: `./gradlew eclipse`

 If you prefer to use IntelliJ:
 1. Open IDEA, and import project.
-2. Select your build.gradle file and have it import.
-3. Run the following command: `gradlew genIntellijRuns` (`./gradlew genIntellijRuns` if you are on Mac/Linux)
+2. Import the project by pointing IntelliJ to the build.gradle file.
+3. Run the following command to generate the runners for the mod in IntelliJ (Client,Server,Data,GameTestServer):
+   Windows: `./gradlew.bat genIntellijRuns`
+   Linux/MacOS: `./gradlew genIntellijRuns`
 4. Refresh the Gradle Project in IDEA if required.

 If at any point you are missing libraries in your IDE, or you've run into problems you can